Fishing At Apalachia Lake

 What to fish for...

-Fishing for largemouth bass, smallmouth bass, spotted bass, black crappie, rainbow trout, brown trout, redbreast sunfish, white bass, striped bass and hybrid striped bass at Apalachia Lake in North Carolina.
+Guide to fishing for largemouth bass, smallmouth bass, spotted bass, black crappie, rainbow trout, brown trout, redbreast sunfish, white bass, striped bass and hybrid striped bass at Apalachia Lake in North Carolina.

 Set in a very remote area, Apalachia Lake is an 1,100-acre reservoir that receives very little fishing pressure.
 The lake is located in the south-west corner of the state, in a stunningly beautiful setting.
 There are 31 miles of shoreline, with very little access for shoreline fishing.
 A boat launch ramp is available for public use.
 The area is primitive, so bring everything with you.
 The lake has both warm-water and cold-water species of fish, providing a wide variety of fishing opportunities.
 Bass, striped bass, trout crappie, white bass and sunfish all thrive here.